Created by Titas Mallick

 The human population has grown enormously over the last hundred years.
 This has led to an increased demand for food, water, home, electricity, roads, and automobiles, exerting tremendous pressure on our natural resources and causing pollution of air, water, and soil.

-Air pollution is the presence of substances in the atmosphere that are harmful to the health of humans and other living beings, or cause damage to the climate or to materials.
+Air pollution is the presence of substances in the atmosphere that are harmful to the health of humans and other living organisms, or cause damage to the climate or to materials.

 The Government of India has passed the Water (Prevention and Control of Pollution) Act, 1974 to safeguard our water resources.